karthick-cmd-source/Smart-Student-Performance-Prediction-System/README.md

-## 1. Smart Student Performance Prediction System
+#  Smart Student Performance Prediction System
-Problem Statement:
+## 1.Problem Statement:
 Student performance is influenced by multiple academic and behavioral factors.
 Faculty may find it difficult to identify students who are at risk at an early stage.
 A data-driven system can help predict student performance.